kjfinn1/kjf4ec_ds5100_montecarlo/README.md

            the jackpots per roll at that stage of the game.

-           Returns an integer for the number of jackpots.
+           Returns an integer for the number of jackpots and a data frame that asserts True/False (if it was a jackpot) and the ratio of jackpots

+	   per roll up until that point in the game.

         Face counts per roll method: